Retail trade at the end of the year - The 24th on a Sunday: not a good match - News - Breaking Latest News

 For retailers, it is optimal if December 24th falls on a weekday

-As a rule of thumb: during the Christmas season, one day of sales costs three to four percent of the total Christmas sales.
+The rule of thumb is: During the Christmas season, a lost day of sales costs three to four percent of the total Christmas sales.
 Depending on the range, that can easily be a few million.

 Up to half of annual sales in December

 The entire industry generates around 100 billion francs in sales annually.
-Between 15 and 25 percent of these are implemented in December alone, a considerable part of them in the days just before Christmas.
-For toy retailers, December sales even bring around half of their annual sales into the till, and for food around 20 percent.
+Between 15 and 25 percent are implemented in December alone, a significant portion of which occurs in the days just before Christmas.
+For toy retailers, December sales even bring in around half of their annual sales, and for food around 20 percent.

 “It is optimal for retailers if December 24th falls on a weekday,” says Dagmar T. Jenni, director of the Swiss Retail Federation.
 The same applies to December 31st.